 Didna Village to Bedni Bugyal via Ali Bugyal (around 12 KMS)

 Pattar Nauchani to Bhagwa Basa via Kalu Vinayak (5 KMS)

 Bhagwa Basa to Roopkund & Junargali and back to Pattar Nauchani (15 KMS)

 Pattar Nauchani to Wan (18 KMS)

-We’ll start the journey in the morning after breakfast and head towards Lohajung amidst the beautiful sceneries of the Nainital district.
+We’ll start the journey in the morning at 5am from Dehradun and head towards Lohajung.
 A scenic route with lots of greenery everywhere with traces of clouds if the weather gets pleasant.
-Almora is one place to watch out for all the beauty.
+We will see the some of the famous confluences amidst the way.
 Through the wondersome spiral roads of the valley by evening we’ll reach our destination and have dinner and there we’ll briefly share our introductions and get to know each other better.

 The second day trek from Lohajung To Didna Village is approx. 8.5 KM from the Lohajung.
 Didna is famousfor Garhwal’s local culture and it's a beautiful village located under the Himalaya at an altitude of approx. 8,200 Ft.
 After completing the second day of the trek the trekkers enjoy the night in Didna village for dinner.